alanng10/Country/Docue/a.md

 This Arca word is suit for world apply feel.

 Arca word has pronounce.
-Arca word is pronounce same as "arca" in "arcade" in English.
+Arca word "ar" is pronounce same as "ar" in "arcade" in English.
+Arca word "ca" is pronounce same as "ca" in "america" in English.

 Arca human has word.
 The word is Arcan.